-The behavior of customers in the past few weeks have changed drastically.
-All the previous research and analysis has suddenly become unreliable.
+The behavior of customers in the past few weeks has changed drastically.
+All the previous research and analysis have suddenly become unreliable.
 The customer’s priority has gone through unexpected shifts throwing the entire business world off-balance.

-As the number of people affected by CoronaVirus is increasing every day, we cannot deny the blatant truth that’s staring right at us.
-Many businesses have been severely hit with their sales reducing by 50% or more.
-However, all bad things come with a silver lining and this silver lining happens to be for e-commerce businesses and digital marketing agencies.
+As the number of people affected by CoronaVirus increases daily, we cannot deny the blatant truth that’s staring at us.
+Many businesses have been severely hit, with their sales reducing by 50% or more.
+However, all bad things come with a silver lining, and this silver lining happens to be for e-commerce businesses and digital marketing agencies.

 Here is how e-commerce businesses and digital marketing agencies are faring due to the shifts in customer behavior.

 What Are the Noticeable Changes in E-Commerce Businesses due to the COVID-19 Pandemic?

 During the CoronaVirus scare that’s taking over the world, more and more e-commerce businesses have registered noticeable differences since the pandemic has set in.

 1. Increasing Activity of Digital Grocery Shopping